 Whereas the aggressive people try to walk all over others, on the flip side, is the passive individual, who allows him or herself to be walked all over.
 These people tend to be quiet and often have issues with a low sense of self-worth, low self-respect, and don’t think that their own needs have importance; thus they concede to the needs and demands of the aggressors in their lives.
 Passive people tend to speak softly, and allow others to infringe on their space, time, and even rights.
 These people often feel as if their life is out of their own control, and are mostly unaware of any grievances of resentment that is building up under the surface.
 (Those who are outwardly passive but actively harboring feelings of anger that they act on in indirect, subtle ways, are called passive aggressive — more on that here.)

 The last behavior type is assertive — someone who clearly states their opinions and feelings, and can advocate for themselves and their needs without the emotional or physical violation of others, creating an environment of respect.
-If aggressive behavior can be boiled down to the need to “win” — doing what you want or perceive to be in your own best interest, without regard for the rights, needs, feelings or desires of others, assertiveness can be characterized as a relationship of balance.
+If aggressive behavior can be boiled down to the need to “win” — doing what you want, or what you perceive to be in your own best interest, without regard for the rights, needs, feelings or desires of others, assertiveness can be characterized as a relationship of balance.
 Assertive communicators are direct about their wants and needs, but are considerate of the rights, needs, and wants of others.
 They ask for what they want, instead of assuming that they will get it if they demand loudly enough.
+They also set and communicate healthy boundaries.
 So, how does this work in the real world?
-Well understanding at an essential level that self respect and the willingness to stand up for your interests, is critical.
-If you can embody these beliefs, then you can begin to construct and implement strategies for confrontation that are direct, respectful, and geared toward action.
+Well, first you should understand at an essential level that self respect and the willingness to stand up for your interests, is critical.
+If you can embody these traits, then you can begin to construct and implement strategies for confrontation that are direct, respectful, and geared toward action.

-So many arguments and hurt feelings can be avoided if we understand these personality types, and evolve our assumptions, expectations, intentions and agreements to help accommodate ourselves and the people around us as we all try to effectively communicate and express ourselves.
+So many arguments and hurt feelings can be avoided if we understand the distinction between the 3 (passive, assertive, aggressive), learn about personality and behavior types, how to create healthy relationships, and evolve our assumptions, boundaries, expectations, intentions and agreements to help accommodate ourselves and the people around us as we all try to effectively communicate and express ourselves.
 Communication is key to healthy relationships, and that is what life is about, so the more understanding and effort we put towards this health, the more fulfilled and emotionally satisfied you will become.